Pratapchandradeo/PortOne-Assignment/README.md

 ## 1. Customer Module

--Based on Stripe API documentation.
+- Based on Stripe API documentation.
--Handles customer registration.
+- Handles customer registration.
--It allows searching for a customer and retrieving a list of customers.
+- It allows searching for a customer and retrieving a list of customers.

 ## 2.Payment Module
 - creates and stores payment objects using the Stripe API.